-

 Are there any specific requirements that parties should be aware of in relation to: (a) Health and safety; (b) Environmental; (c) Planning; (d) Employment; and (e) Anti-corruption and bribery.

-What permits/licences and other documents do parties need before starting work, during work and after completion?
+What permits, licences and/or other documents do parties need before starting work, during work and after completion?
 Are there any penalties for non-compliance?

-Who are the typical parties to a construction and engineering project?
+Who are the typical parties involved in a construction and engineering project?

 What are the most popular methods of procurement?